 - Increased intuition

-Methods For How To Use Singing Bowls?
+Methods When Learning How To Use Singing Bowls.

 When you are exposed to the tones produced by a singing bowl you will experience a range of physical and emotional responses specific to you!
 You may feel a number of emotions, you may feel invigorated, thoughtful or totally relaxed.

 If you wish to move beyond participation, and are wanting to learn to play the singing bowls, how do you achieve the tones and styles that enable your participants to experience their own healing?

 There are several methods you will need to master when you play a singing bowl, ranging from the easy to those that are more difficult.

 In this guide we will focus on the two methods that enable you to achieve 90% of all sounds, tones and notes : striking and rounding.

 Other techniques, that create the remaining 10% of sounds, such as the “Wah Wah” Method or filling the singing bowl with different levels of water are more difficult when you first start.
 However that shouldn’t stop you experimenting with them.

 We will focus on the striking and round the rim techniques to produce the healing sounds.
 In order to use these methods, you will need a singing bowl, a mallet or striker and an appropriate resting cushion for your singing bowl.